vue-land/vue-land.github.io/docs/faq/blank-page-in-production.md

 This guard is awaiting the promise returned by `canUserAccess(to)`, but it will get stuck if the promise never settles.

 In practice, promises that remain pending indefinitely are rare, so this kind of problem is more likely to occur if you're using the `next` function.
-This is one reasons why using `next` is discouraged.
+This is one reason why using `next` is discouraged.
 It's quite easy to forget to call `next()` in one of the branches of your code.

 Problems with guards should impact development and production equally, but there can be subtle differences between the environments that lead to the code going down different branches.
 For example, the timing of the requests might be different.
 Or differences caused by old cookies or data in local storage.